Rowan & Martin's Laugh-In: Revival

 In 1977, Schlatter and NBC briefly revived the property as a series of specials – titled simply Laugh-In – with a new cast.
 The standout was a then-unknown Robin Williams, whose starring role on ABC's Mork & Mindy one year later prompted NBC to rerun the specials as a summer series in 1979.
 Also featured were Wayland Flowers and Madame (as well as his other puppet, "Jiffy"), former child evangelist Marjoe Gortner, former Barney Miller actress June Gable, Good Times actor Ben Powers, Bill Rafferty of Real People and comedian Ed Bluestone.
+Barry Goldwater appeared in three episodes.
 Rowan and Martin, who owned part of the Laugh-In franchise, were not involved in this project.
 They sued Schlatter for using the format without their permission, and won a judgment of $4.6 million in 1980.

 In 1987, George Schlatter attempted a revival of the program called George Schlatter's Comedy Club, the weekly half-hour program that appeared in syndication through King World Productions during the 1987-1988 television season.
 Featuring stand-up comedy routines alongside quick comedy sketches similar to Laugh-In, the series was hosted by Schlatter himself.

 In 2019, Netflix produced a special tribute to the original series entitled, Still Laugh-In: The Stars Celebrate.
 Tomlin, Buzzi and Worley appeared in the special.

 Retrospective criticism

-Critics views in retrospect, while noting it being groundbreaking, have also indicated that it hasn't aged well.
-Various aspects of the show at the time come across as racist in current times.
-Other aspects stereotyped gay people and women.
-While the humour was appreciated by some at the time of release, with taste more sophisticated now, aren't seen as humourous.
+Critics' views in retrospect, while noting that the show was groundbreaking and unique, have also indicated that it has not aged well.
+Various aspects of the show are now recognized as being racist in current times and other portrayals stereotyped gay people and women.

-While the show included black actors, and made some comments on racism about black people, at the same time, it was noted the show featured white actors portraying Asians in yellowface.
+While the show included Black actors and made occasional comments on racism, at the same time the show also featured White actors portraying Asian people in "yellowface" and offensive portrayals of Native Americans.

+The show's humor was generally appreciated at the time and some skits and jokes were even quite progressive; however, other aspects are often not seen as humorous in the context of modern-day standards.